sammosummo/sammosummo.github.io/_posts/2018-02-10-heritability.md

 image-description: "From Illustriertes Prachtwerk sämtlicher Tauben-rassen (ca. 1906) by E. Schachtzabel"
 ---

 Heritability remains one of the core concepts in quantitative genetics.
-A number of methods for estimating heritability have been proposed, but these days the most commonly used method is variance-components decomposition.
-This method is actually is quite straightforward, and is described below
+A number of methods for estimating heritability have been proposed (see [here](http://www.cureffi.org/2013/02/04/how-to-calculate-heritability/) for a discussion of some of them), but the most common is the method of variance components, which is implemented in popular genetics software such as GCTA[<sup>1</sup>] and SOLAR[<sup>2</sup>].
+The fundamentals of this method are described below.

+[<sup>1</sup>] http://doi.org/10.1016/j.ajhg.2010.11.011 "Yang, J., Lee, S. H., Goddard, M. E., & Visscher, P. M. (2011).
+GCTA: A tool for genome-wide complex trait analysis.
+American Journal of Human Genetics, 88(1), 76–82.

+[<sup>2</sup>]http://doi.org/10.1086/301844 "Almasy, L., & Blangero, J. (1998).
+Multipoint quantitative-trait linkage analysis in general pedigrees.
+American Journal of Human Genetics, 62(5), 1198–1211."

-As explained in this article[<sup>1</sup>], the total (or phenotypic) variance of a trait has both genetic and environmental components:
+As explained in by various authors (e.g., [<sup>3</sup>][<sup>4</sup>]), the total or *phenotypic* variance of a trait has both genetic and environmental components:

-[<sup>1</sup>]: https://doi.org/10.1038/nrg2322 "Visscher, P. M., Hill, W. G., & Wray, N. R. (2008).
+[<sup>3</sup>]: https://doi.org/10.1038/nrg2322 "Visscher, P. M., Hill, W. G., & Wray, N. R. (2008).
 Heritability in the genomics era — concepts and misconceptions.
 Nature Reviews Genetics, 9(4), 255–266."

+[<sup>4</sup>]: https://doi.org/10.1101/pdb.top77 "Almasy, L., & Blangero, J. (2010).
+Variance component methods for analysis of complex phenotypes.
+Cold Spring Harbor Protocols, 2010(5), pdb.top77."

 $$
 \sigma^2_\textrm{P} = \sigma^2_\textrm{G} + \sigma^2_\textrm{E}